 As you know, Netflix is an almost bottomless reservoir of thrillers, drama, true crime and Jack Whitehall vehicles.
 But where to begin when it comes to comedy?

-Luckily, there's a lot of them on Netflix, which has picked up the cream of the BBC and Channel 4's output and made them available for streaming whenever you need a pick-me-up.
-From The Thick of It to I'm Alan Partridge (and yes, Armando Ianucci is well-represented on this list), these are the TV shows the embody a very British sense of humour.
-And no, none of them feature someone falling through a bar.
+There's a lot of funny stuff on Netflix, which has picked up the cream of the BBC and Channel 4's output and made them available for streaming whenever you need a pick-me-up.
+Plus, Netflix's originals have really picked up in the last couple of years.

 The Thick of It